 33.13 Employees who have parental responsibility have the right to at least 13 weeks leave (18 weeks if child is disabled) in total per child for children aged under 14 (18 in cases of adopted or disabled children).
 Leave is normally unpaid.
 A disabled child is defined as having Disabled Living Allowance paid.

 33.14 Parental leave should be applicable to any employee with 12 months service in the NHS who has parental responsibility for or who is registered as the father of a child under age 14 (18 in cases of adoption or disabled children).

 33.15 The leave can be for any purpose connected with the care of the child.

 33.16 Normally no more than 4 weeks parental leave can be taken in any 1 year.
 Leave shall normally be taken in blocks of 1 week or multiples of a week but the period taken may be varied at management discretion.

 33.17 Twenty one days notice should normally be given of the intention to take leave together with the start and end date.
 The notice period may be reduced at management discretion if the reasons for the leave being sought preclude giving 21 days notice.

 33.18 During parental leave the employee retains all of his/her contractual rights, except remuneration, and should return to the same job after it.
 Pension rights and contributions shall be dealt with in accordance with NHS Superannuation Regulations.
 Periods of parental leave should be regarded as continuous service.
 It is good practice for employers to maintain contact (within agreed protocols) with employees while they are on parental leave.

 33.19 To apply for this leave please refer to the Special Leave Policy for application form.

 Special Leave for other reasons

-33.20 Please refer to Department of Health and Department of Social Care Special Leave Policy and Procedures in Red Policy folder.
+33.20 Please refer to Department of Health and Department of Social Care Special Leave Policy and Procedures.